Education in the United States

-Numerous publicly and privately administered colleges and universities offer a wide variety in post-secondary education.
+Numerous publicly and privately administered colleges and universities offer a wide variety of post-secondary education.
 Post-secondary education is divided into college, as the first tertiary degree, and graduate school.
-Higher education includes public research universities, private liberal arts colleges, historically black colleges and universities, community colleges, for-profit colleges, and many other kinds and combinations of institutions.
+Higher education includes public and private research universities, usually private liberal arts colleges, community colleges, for-profit colleges, and many other kinds and combinations of institutions.
 College enrollment rates in the United States have increased over the long term.
 At the same time, student loan debt has also risen to $1.5 trillion.

-According to a 2016 report published by the U.S. News & World Report, of the top ten colleges and universities in the world, eight are American.

-The United States spends more per student on education than any other country.
+The large majority of the world's top universities, as listed by various ranking organizations, are in the United States, including 19 of the top 25, and the most prestigious – Harvard University.
+Enrollment in post-secondary institutions in the United States declined from 18.1 million in 2010 to 15.4 million in 2021.

+Total expenditures for American public elementary and secondary schools amounted to $927 billion in 2020–21 (in constant 2021–22 dollars).
+In 2010, the United States had a higher combined per-pupil spending for primary, secondary, and post-secondary education than any other OECD country (which overlaps with almost all of the countries designated as being developed by the International Monetary Fund and the United Nations) and the U.S. education sector consumed a greater percentage of the U.S. gross domestic product (GDP) than the average OECD country.
+In 2014, the country spent 6.2% of its GDP on all levels of education—1.0 percentage points above the OECD average of 5.2%.
 In 2014, the Economist Intelligence Unit rated U.S. education as 14th best in the world.
-The Programme for International Student Assessment coordinated by the OECD currently ranks the overall knowledge and skills of American 15-year-olds as 31st in the world in reading literacy, mathematics, and science with the average American student scoring 487.7, compared with the OECD average of 493.
-In 2014, the country spent 6.2% of its GDP on all levels of education—1.0 percentage points above the OECD average of 5.2%.
+The Programme for International Student Assessment coordinated by the OECD currently ranks the overall knowledge and skills of American 15-year-olds as 19th in the world in reading literacy, mathematics, and science with the average American student scoring 495, compared with the OECD Average of 488.
 In 2017, 46.4% of Americans aged 25 to 64 attained some form of post-secondary education.
 48% of Americans aged 25 to 34 attained some form of tertiary education, about 4% above the OECD average of 44%.
 35% of Americans aged 25 and over have achieved a bachelor's degree or higher.
-The United States ranks 3rd from the bottom among OECD nations in terms of its poverty gap and 4th from the bottom in terms of poverty rate.